Skip to content

 Jason Stolz CLTC, CRPC

-How Much Does Disability Insurance Cost is one of the most important questions people ask when they start evaluating how to protect their income.
-Disability insurance is designed to replace a portion of your paycheck if you become sick or injured and can’t work, yet most people underestimate how valuable — and surprisingly affordable — it can be.
-At Diversified Insurance Brokers, we help individuals, families, and business owners understand how pricing works, which factors matter, and how to structure coverage so it fits comfortably within your budget while still protecting your most important asset: your income.
+How Much Does Disability Insurance Cost is one of the first questions people ask once they realize their paycheck is the engine behind everything else—housing, family expenses, retirement savings, and debt payoff.
+Disability insurance is designed to replace a portion of your income if you become sick or injured and can’t work.
+The surprise for many people is that the cost is often more affordable than expected, especially when the policy is designed correctly and matched to your occupation and income structure.
+At Diversified Insurance Brokers, we help individuals, families, and business owners understand the pricing levers, compare multiple carriers, and structure coverage so it’s strong enough to matter but still comfortable in the budget.

 So, How Much Does Disability Insurance Actually Cost?